SAP-samples/btp-dc-samples/docs/aicore/1_setupgenaihub/5_setup_apiclient.md

     ![](images/api_01_aicore.png)

-2. Scroll down an download the API Specification as `AI_CORE_API.json` file.
-In some API Clients you can import this as an OpenAPI collection.
+2. Scroll down and download the API Specification as `AI_CORE_API.json` file.
+In some API Clients, you can import this as an OpenAPI collection.

     ![](images/api_02_aicorejson.png)